zlindacz/RegistryCare/README.md

 There are also two "tour" buttons on the homepage, as well as "Guest Login" link in the header for guests to log in and experience the site as if they have an account.

 ![tour button](app/assets/images/readme/tour.png)
 Fig 6.
-Login as guest
+Log in as guest

 On the back-end, user information (contact info, photo url, and description) are stored in one table.
 User is linked to the categories by establishing a user-category join model, and similarly with items via user-items join model.